Drafted: ROUND: 5 - Pick Number: 148 (CHI)

 In 2020 as a freshman Sewell saw action in 7 games and played a total of 369 snaps at linebacker for the Ducks.
 He recorded 34 tackles, 8 assists, while adding 26 stops.
-In coverage Sewell notched up one pass breakup, no interceptions, and a solid QB rating when targetted of 85.4.
+In coverage Sewell notched up one pass breakup, no interceptions, and a QB rating when targetted of 85.4.
 As a pass rusher, he added 9 total pressures, which included 7 QB hurries, no QB hits, and 2 sacks on the season.

 As a sophomore for the Ducks in 2021 Sewell played in 14 games and took part in 879 snaps for the Ducks.
-He recorded decent 72 tackles, 15 assists, while adding 37 stops.
-In coverage Sewell made 3 pass breakups, one interception, and a solid QB rating when targetted of 75.0.
-As a pass rusher, he chalked up 34 total pressures, and 21 QB hurries, 9 QB hits, and a decent 4 sacks during the year.
+He recorded 72 tackles, 15 assists, while adding 37 stops.
+In coverage Sewell made 3 pass breakups, one interception, and a QB rating when targetted of 75.0.
+As a pass rusher, he chalked up 34 total pressures, and 21 QB hurries, 9 QB hits, and 4 sacks during the year.

 Scouting Report: Strengths